DEGREE OF DOCTOR OF PHILOSOPHY

 7. The student must be geographically available, visit the campus regularly, and must register as a full-time student.
 In addition, a full-time student is not permitted to be absent from the University for an extended period or to participate in a program offered by another university without the explicit written permission of the Centre for Comparative Literature.

-8. Students’ progress will be assessed at least once a year by the Centre’s Graduate Academic Committee and/or their respective supervisory committees.
+8. Students’ progress will be assessed at least once a year by the Centre’s Graduate Academic Committee and/or their respective advisory committees.
+The Centre will automatically schedule advisory committee meetings in March for new PhD candidates and for all students who have achieved candidacy and have not had an advisory committee meeting during the previous eleven months.